websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

 ## Changes to Docker Image Definitions

 Docker images for your services in version 4.x of DXP Cloud are no longer defined in the project's `gradle.properties` file.
-They are now defined in the `LCP.json` for each service.
+They are now defined in the `LCP.json` file for each service.

 Upgrading to DXP Cloud Stack version 4 changes every service's Docker image version from `3.x.x` to `4.x.x`.
 These image changes are in addition to organizational changes to how DXP Cloud projects are structured and function.

 ## Project Organization Changes

-The biggest change to the repository is that each service's files have been moved to a folder at the root of the repository.
+The biggest change to the repository is that each service's files (including their `LCP.json` file) have been moved to a folder at the root of the repository (e.g., `liferay/` or `webserver/`).
+You can deploy each of these services individually by navigating into these relocated service folders and using the [CLI tool](./command-line-tool.md).
 The `lcp` folder is removed and is no longer in the path for any of these services.
-These folders themselves have been reorganized to resemble a Liferay workspace structure. <!-- TODO: Point to workspace documentation -->
+These folders themselves have been reorganized to resemble a [Liferay workspace structure](https://learn.liferay.com/dxp/latest/en/developing-applications/tooling/liferay-workspace/what-is-liferay-workspace.html).

 Several other files previously at the root of the repository (including `gradle.properties`, `build.gradle`, and `settings.gradle`) have also been moved into the `liferay` service.

 ## Liferay Service Changes

-The `liferay` service folder now follows the functional structure of a Liferay Workspace. <!-- TODO: Point to workspace documentation -->
+The `liferay` service folder now follows the functional structure of a [Liferay Workspace](https://learn.liferay.com/dxp/latest/en/developing-applications/tooling/liferay-workspace/what-is-liferay-workspace.html).

 All configurations within the `liferay` service now belong in an environment-specific `configs` directory that corresponds to a project's DXP Cloud environments.
 Additionally, the `license` folder has been removed; add your licenses into the `deploy` folder instead.